BYOS - Configuration guide

 Tracking of the Custom Screens

-When a Flow is displayed by the SDK, Custom Screens are automatically tracked just like any other Purchasely Screen.
-Each time a Custom Screen appears, the SDK emits a PRESENTATION_DISPLAYED event containing the Screen ID (in the displayed_presentation property).
+Each time a Custom Screen is shown, the SDK emits a PRESENTATION_DISPLAYED event containing the Screen ID (in the displayed_presentation property).
 This allows you to analyze user paths, visualize transitions, and measure drop-off at every step of the Flow.
+This is also used to compute conversion rates in A/B tests.

 If purchases are not synchronized, in-app purchases happening on your Custom Paywall will not be counted by the SDK and integrated in the A/B test data.